scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 Configuration keys
 =====================

 There are many recognized configuration keys.
-In the table below, each keyword is linked to an explanatory description in the Settings pages.
+In the table below, each key is either linked to an explanatory description in the Settings pages, or has further information in the **Decription/Options** column.

 .. csv-table::
 	:widths: 37 13 25 25
   	:header-rows: 1

-		Keyword,Type,Default,Description/Options
+		Key,Type,Default,Description/Options
 		alsa_port,integer,,Specifies which ALSA port ScummVM uses when using the ALSA music driver (Linux).
 		":ref:`alt_intro <altintro>`",boolean,false,
 		":ref:`altamigapalette <altamiga>`",boolean,false,